 When you are setup and comfortable on those two areas you are onboarded!

 Don’t you think you will be in a stronger position to perform & execute your mission statement, start thinking of how to improve the way it is done, and provide value for the company, your management, peers and teams?

-As well, it will emphasize really clearly where are the unknowns and uncertainties on each areas of your job.
-Your onboarding work might even help others as well to move forward.
+As well, it will emphasize really clearly where are the unknowns and uncertainties in each area of your job.
+Your onboarding work might even help others to move forward as well.

 In the consulting world, we use the terms “scoping and planning” but you know what?
 It is the same discovery process we perform as you will if you follow this advice.

 I hope this helps and offer a sincere wish for success to all folks jumping into a new position – you are now in control of making your onboarding a success!

 Written by Jean-Christophe Laurent, email@example.com, CEO at Penon Partners

 Thank you for your active reading – Discover our services and why Penon!